graphile/operation-hooks/README.md

 ### SQL function requirements

-To be detected as a mutation operation hook, these PostgreSQL functions must conform the the following requirements:
+To be detected as a mutation operation hook, these PostgreSQL functions must conform to the following requirements:

 - Must be defined in an exposed schema (may be lifted in future)
 - Must be named according to the SQL Operation Callback Naming Convention (see below)